osullik/project_template/README.md

 ## Coding
 We'll work out how we want to manage our approach to coding later.
 I'm a big fan of TDD, but we can work out how we want to approach it.

+As a rule of thumb, don't commit things direct to the master branch.
+Make your own branch locally using something like:

+        git checkout -b branch_name

+Then synch it to the upstream:

+        git --set-upstream origin kent

+so when you push things to gitm we can review and verify work doesn't break via a pull request.

 ## Writing

 ### Reading Papers